FilippoAiraldi/Xubuntu_custom_components/README.md

-# Xubuntu Custom Components
+# Bash Utils

-Various custom scripts and configurations for Xubuntu.
+A collection of scripts that might be useful for bash stuff.